thosgood/this-weeks-finds/markdown/week12.md

 The problem was a very hasty reading on my part, together with the following typo in the paper, that tricked my eyes:

-Above constructed Vassiliev knot invariant w of order six does knot detect orientation of knots.
+Above constructed Vassiliev knot invariant $w$ of order six does knot detect orientation of knots.

 Ugh!
 Also, people at the conference said that Piunikhin's claim in this